Ervacon/bitemporal/README.md

 Java 8 (JDK 1.8) or later is required to build and use the code in this project.
 ThreeTen Extra (http://www.threeten.org/threeten-extra/) is used internally, and is the only external dependency.

-A Java 5 compatible version is available in the bitemporal-java5 branch.
+Note that a Java 5 compatible version is available in the bitemporal-java5 branch.

 The project is packaged as a simple Maven project (http://maven.apache.org/).
 Simply executing 'mvn package' in the project directory will build the project and package it as a jar file.